LibertyAces/BitSwanPump/doc/source/examples/configquickstart/configquickstart.rst

 ----------------------
 Every BitSwan object inside BSPump application can be configured using user-defined configuration options.
-It's good practice to write configuration in ``.conf`` files, because when you will need to change something in your code you basically change it just in .conf file.
+It's good practice to write configuration in ``.conf`` files, because when you will need to change something in your code you basically change it just in ``.conf`` file.

 Every object has default configuration values set in ``ConfigDefaults``, if you set ``ConfigDefaults`` in your specific class you override ``ConfigDefaults`` which are inherited from parent class.

-Configuration files in are built-in in ASAB, the platform on which BSPump is build on.
+Configuration ``.conf`` files in are built-in in ASAB, the platform on which BSPump is build on.
 You can find more about it in `ASAB documentation <https://asab.readthedocs.io/en/latest/asab/config.html>`_

-There are 3 types how you can configure object
+**There are 3 types how you can configure object**

 1. By defining ``ConfigDefaults`` dictionary inside specific class
 ::